kgrid-objects/cpic-collection/docs/deployment/readme.md

 This document provides the detailed instructions to deploy the CPIC collection to the KGrid Activator.
 Once activated, the KOs will be accessible through the web API service.

+Deployment of the CPIC collection takes place after the KGrid Activator is installed and running.

-Please refer to [Get Started Guide (Developer's Guide)](https://kgrid.org/guides/developer/) for the information on how to install and start the Kgrid Activator.
+If the KGrid Activator needs to be installed, please refer to [Quick Start](https://kgrid.org/guides/quickstart/) for the information on how to install and start the Kgrid Activator.

 ## Deploying the CPIC KOs

+### Downloading KOs

-With the KGrid Activator running, presumably on http://localhost:8080, there are two ways to deploy the CPIC collection KOs.
+With the KGrid Activator running, presumably on http://localhost:8080, deploy the CPIC collection of KOs using the manifest, a JSON object appearing below:

-- Deploy the collection using manifest.json

-A JSON object can be posted to `{{url}}/kos/manifest` containing the manifest of CPIC KOs as following:

 ```
 {